 - develop creative approaches to leadership

-Describe specific activities you will undertake to build on and enhance your host organisations’ research culture plan or strategy, to support the following principles which underpin a positive research culture:
+Within the research culture section, we also expect you to describe the activities you will undertake to build on and enhance your host organisations’ research culture plan or strategy.
+These should support the following principles which underpin a positive research culture:

 - research is communicated to maximise impact, built on transparency and openness, and partnership with the public